Holland Tunnel: Initial plans

 The United States Department of War brought up concerns about the 57th Street bridge plans: the span would need to be at least 200 ft above the mean high water to avoid interfering with shipping.
 By comparison, the tunnel would be 95 ft below mean water level.
 The Interstate Bridge Commission, which had been renamed the New York State Bridge and Tunnel Commission in April 1913, published a report that same month, stating that the Canal Street tunnel would cost $11 million while the 57th Street bridge would cost $42 million.
 In October 1913, Jacobs and Davies stated that a pair of tunnels, with each tube carrying traffic in one direction, would cost only $11 million, while a bridge might cost over $50 million.
 The low elevation and deep bedrock of Lower Manhattan was more conducive to a tunnel than to a bridge.
 By the end of that year, the consulting engineers for both the 57th Street Bridge and the Canal Street Tunnel had submitted their plans to the Bridge and Tunnel Commission.
 New York City merchants mainly advocated for the tunnel plan, while New Jerseyans and New York automobile drivers mostly supported the bridge plan.
 Meanwhile, the New York State Bridge and Tunnel Commission indicated that it favored the Canal Street tunnel plan.
 On the other hand, the 57th Street bridge plan remained largely forgotten.

 The Public Service Commission of New Jersey published a report in April 1917, stating that the construction of a Hudson River vehicle tunnel from Lower Manhattan to Jersey City was feasible.
-That June, following this report, Walter Evans Edge, then Governor of New Jersey, convened the Hudson River Bridge and Tunnel Commission of New Jersey, which would work with the New York Bridge and Tunnel Commission to construct the new tunnel.
+That June, following this report, Walter E. Edge, then Governor of New Jersey, convened the Hudson River Bridge and Tunnel Commission of New Jersey, which would work with the New York Bridge and Tunnel Commission to construct the new tunnel.
 In March 1918, a report was sent to the New York State Legislature, advocating for the construction of the tunnel as soon as possible.
 That year, six million dollars in funding for the Hudson River Tunnel was proposed in two bills presented to subcommittees of the United States Senate and House of Representatives.
 The bill was voted down by the Interstate Commerce Committee before it could be presented to the full Senate.